Joezanini/service_app_token_getter/README.md

 The above diagram outlines a high-level overview of the intended use case for this application.
 It is a companion app to a Webex Service App that is owned, hosted and used by the Webex Developer.

-This Node.js server is designed to handle OAuth flows, create webhooks for Webex events, and manage token exchanges and refreshes.
+This Node.js server is designed to handle OAuth flows from a Webex Integration, create webhooks for Webex events, and manage token exchanges and refreshes.
 The server listens for HTTP requests and processes them to handle authorization and token management.

 ## Prerequisites